vpidev/t-sql-styleguide/README.md

 ###### [Style [S004](#style-s004)]

-- Table names should be singlular, e.g. Production_Batch instead of Production_Batches
+- Table names should be singular, e.g. Production_Batch instead of Production_Batches

-*Why?*: Consistency - Querying a Purchase_Order, should not need to think about whether this table is singluar or plural
+*Why?*: Consistency - Querying a Purchase_Order, should not need to think about whether this table is singular or plural

 ### Field Names